 • Give yourself a good 3 – 6 months before you feel like you’ve settled in.
 During this time, you’ll discover how independent you can be, and you’ll be able to find the people and socials scenes that suit you just right.

-• Say yes to every invitation.
-Whether it be a crazy night out, a chilled drink at the pub or just a walk in the park, if someone invites you somewhere, say yes.
+• Say yes to invitations.
+Whether it be a crazy night out, a chilled drink at the pub or just a walk in the park.
 You may not enjoy that particular activity but it will help you build a friendship and then you can choose the next activity!

 • You’ve just moved halfway across the world – harness that bravery and put yourself out there!
 The Irish are very friendly, but you’ll need to be open to meeting people.
 So say hi to someone new in the tea room, join a local sporting team, volunteer at your local community group.
 Whatever your hobby is, find a group that does it, and do it with them.